 Life

 Rauno Heinla is a professional strongman from Estonia who has been competing for over twenty years and has amassed several world records in variations of his favourite event – the deadlift.
-He is a two-time World Deadlift Champion and having turned forty, is now a master athlete.
+He is a two-time World Deadlift Champion and despite having long since moved into his forties, is still regarded as one of the best pullers on the planet.

-Despite his age, Heinla still seems to be improving his strength and is showing no signs of winding down his competitive activities.
+Heinla still seems to be improving his strength and is showing little sign of winding down his competitive activities, nor his pursuit of the illusive 505kg deadlift world record.
 He has a daughter, Marie Heinla, and when not training and competing he works with clients as a certified personal trainer.

 Career